Cris Collinsworth: Professional career

 In Super Bowl XVI, Collinsworth was the game's leading receiver with five receptions for 107 yards, but committed a costly second quarter fumble when he was hit by San Francisco defensive back Eric Wright.
-The fumble would be immediately followed by a 92-yard 49ers touchdown drive, and San Francisco won 26–21.
+The fumble was immediately followed by a 92-yard 49ers touchdown drive, and San Francisco won 26–21.

 In 1985, Collinsworth signed with the Tampa Bay Bandits of the United States Football League (USFL), but the contract was voided when he failed the physical due to a bad ankle.
 He returned to the Bengals and played for them through the end of the 1988 season, catching three passes for 40 yards in Super Bowl XXIII, the final game of his career.
 He finished his eight-season NFL career with 417 receptions for 6,698 yards and 36 touchdowns in 107 games.

 Broadcasting career

 After his retirement as an NFL player, Collinsworth began a broadcasting career as a sports radio talk show host on Cincinnati station WLW.
 Initially, he was a guest host for Bob Trumpy (also a Bengals alumnus), but took over the show full-time as Trumpy accepted more television assignments.
 He then became a reporter for HBO's (now Showtime's) Inside the NFL in 1989.

-In 1990, he became a part of the NBC network's NFL broadcasts, as well as some of the college programming.
+In 1990, he became a part of NBC's NFL broadcasts, as well as some of the college programming.
 He joined the NBC pregame show in 1996.

 In 1995, he appeared on HBO broadcasting at Wimbledon with Billie Jean King, Martina Navratilova, and Barry MacKay.

 In 1998, Collinsworth joined the NFL on Fox team after NBC lost their broadcast rights to CBS.
-After several years as a color commentator on the Fox NFL Sunday pregame show, Collinsworth was assigned to the network's lead game broadcasting crew (teaming with Joe Buck and Troy Aikman) in 2002.
+After several years as a color commentator on the Fox NFL Sunday pregame show, Collinsworth was assigned to Fox's lead game broadcasting crew (teaming with Joe Buck and Troy Aikman) in 2002.
 He worked on Fox's Super Bowl XXXIX telecast three years later.
 Collinsworth was also the host of the television show Guinness World Records Primetime during his stay at Fox.

 In 2006, Collinsworth could be seen on three networks during football season.
 In addition to co-hosting Inside the NFL on HBO, he returned to NBC as a studio analyst for that network's Sunday night NFL coverage and did color commentary on the NFL Network.
 He also served as color commentator for NFL Network Thursday night games (and one Saturday-night game) alongside play-by-play man Bryant Gumbel and Bob Papa.